chlenc/ICTBIT-task/README.md

 ## Coding Challenge Requirements

-- Push this cloned repo to your own, *personal* Github/Gitlab account.
+- Push this cloned repo to your own, _personal_, Github/Gitlab account.
-- Submit your *personal* repo URL when finished your assignment.
+- Submit your _personal_ repo URL when finished your assignment.
 - Make at least one commit, demonstrating how to write a good commit message.
 - This coding challenge should not take more than 1-3 hours.